-Users of laptops, notebooks, palmtops or similar devices will not normally have to carry out workstation assessments as such equipment should only be used on a casual basis.
-This equipment should not be used continuously for periods of longer than an hour.
-If an official has a workload necessitating regular and frequent use of a laptop, notebook, palmtop or similar device, then the situation must be reviewed, an assessment carried out and appropriate equipment identified and procured.
+Users of laptops, notebooks, palmtops or similar devices shall not normally have to carry out workstation assessments as such equipment shall only be used on a casual basis.
+This equipment shall not be used continuously for periods of longer than an hour.
+If an official has a workload necessitating regular and frequent use of a laptop, notebook, palmtop or similar device, then the situation shall be reviewed, an assessment carried out and appropriate equipment identified and procured.